ebel-magnin/circle-of-fifths/README.md

 ## 4.1 index.html

 The index.html file only holds one div element.
 In this element the circle-of-fifths is created by the script **render-svg.js**.
-Functionality, such as showing the scale name, scale, scale chords and playing the scale, is created by the script **circle-of-fifths.js** after a timeout of one second.
+Functionality, such as showing the scale name, the scale, the scale chords and playing the scale, is created by the script **circle-of-fifths.js** after the circle of fifths is rendered.

 ## 4.2 scripts folder